Why is islet transplantation

 promote safe, effective, and affordable access to islet transplantation for millions of Americans with diabetes.

-preserve the human pancreas and islets as public resources for the public good preventing from unsafe and detrimental commercialization of human islet transplantation.
+preserve the human pancreas and islets as public resources for the public good while preventing unsafe and detrimental commercialization of human islet transplantation.

-It sounds ambitious but in reality we are just playing catch up to other developed countries, such as Canada, Europe, Japan, and Australia which already offer clinical islet transplantation to their patients !
+It sounds ambitious but in reality we are merely catching up to other developed countries, such as Canada, Europe, Japan, and Australia, which already offer clinical islet transplantation to their patients !

-Regulation of allogeneic islets (micro organs) as any other organ for transplantation instead of as biologic drugs
+Regulation of allogeneic islets (micro organs) as organs for transplantation instead of as biologic drugs

-Based on the same act, allogeneic islets as subpart for human pancreas for transplantation should be regulated not by FDA but by the HRSA/OPTN/UNOS as other organs for transplantation in the US.
+Based on the same act, allogeneic islets as subparts of human pancreas for transplantation should be regulated not by the FDA but by the HRSA/OPTN/UNOS as other organs for transplantation in the US.

-The Department of Health and Human Services may introduce reinforcement of the regulation of human pancreatic islets as any other organ and its parts for transplantation by the HRSA/OPTN in the next two of months, before a biological license for islets as a drug is issued by the FDA.
+The Department of Health and Human Services may introduce reinforcement of the regulation of human pancreatic islets as organs and its parts for transplantation by the HRSA/OPTN in the next two of months, before a biological license for islets as a drug is issued by the FDA.

-This would require the FDA to update the interpretation of the regulations based on the current scientific knowledge and clinical practice in regard to allogeneic islets for transplantation.
-Unfortunately, the FDA has been reluctant and again, only the Secretary of the Department of Health and Human Services may direct the FDA to pursue the updates.
+This would require the FDA to update the interpretation of the regulations based on current scientific knowledge and clinical practice concerning allogeneic islets for transplantation.
+Unfortunately, the FDA has been reluctant ate processing this change.
+To reiterate, it is only the Secretary of the Department of Health and Human Services who may direct the FDA to pursue updates.